-Proper paper loading helps prevent paper jams and ensure trouble-free printing.
+Proper paper loading helps prevent paper jams and ensures trouble-free printing.

-To help avoid jams or poor print quality:
+To help avoid paper jams or poor print quality:

-- Always use new, undamaged paper. - Before loading paper, know the recommended print side of the paper you're using.
-This information is usually indicated on the paper package. - Do not use paper that you have cut or trimmed yourself. - Do not mix paper sizes, weights, or types in the same paper source; mixing results in jams. - Do not use coated papers.
+- Always use new, undamaged paper. - Before loading paper, you need to know the recommended print side of the paper you're using.
+This information is usually indicated on the paper package. - Do not use paper that you have cut or trimmed yourself. - Do not mix paper sizes, weights, or types in the same paper source; mixing results in paper jams. - Do not use coated papers. - Do not forget to change the Paper Size setting when you use a source that does not support auto size sensing. - Do not remove paper trays while a job is printing or Busy is displayed. - Make sure the Paper Type, Paper Texture, and Paper Weight settings are correct.
+(See Paper Menu for detailed information about these settings.) - Make sure the paper is properly loaded in the paper source.